SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-provide-a-custom-activity-action.md

 ## How to provide a custom activity action

-Providing custom activity action is straightforward.
+Providing a custom activity action is straightforward.

 ### 1. Create and register a custom ActivityActionProvider (host application)